 - (i) Bonso Electronics Limited, incorporated in Hong Kong ("BEL"), which is responsible for the design, development, manufacture and sale of our products.
-BEL has two wholly-owned subsidiaries: - (a) Bonso Investment Ltd., incorporated in Hong Kong ("BIL"), which has been used to acquire and hold our investment properties in Hong Kong and China; and

-- (b) Bonso Electronics (Shenzhen) Company Limited, incorporated in the PRC ("BESCL"), which was used to manufacture our products until January 2014.
-BESCL leased its factory to a third party from August 2013 to August 2019; however, the tenant terminated the lease as at January 31, 2019, and we were unable to re-lease the factory.
+BEL has two wholly-owned subsidiaries: - (a) Bonso Investment Ltd., incorporated in Hong Kong ("BIL"), which has been used to acquire and hold our investment properties in Hong Kong and China; and - (b) Bonso Electronics (Shenzhen) Company Limited, incorporated in the PRC ("BESCL"), which was used to manufacture our products until January 2014.
+BESCL leased its factory to a third party from August 2013 to August 2019; however, the tenant terminated the lease as at January 31, 2019.
+The Company then leased out part of the Shenzhen factory to a third party since April 1, 2021.
 Effective with the transfer of manufacturing operations to Xinxing, we ceased manufacturing operations in BESCL.
-Subject to receiving the necessary governmental approvals, we intend to re-develop the existing Shenzhen factory into a high-rise industrial and commercial complex through our agreement with a property developer in Shenzhen ("Fangda"), which is described in "Business Overview." - (ii) Bonso Advanced Technology Limited, incorporated in Hong Kong ("BATL"), which, along with BEL, is responsible for the design, development, manufacture and sale of our products.
-BATL has two wholly-owned subsidiaries: - (a) Bonso Advanced Technology (Xinxing) Company Limited, incorporated in the PRC ("BATXXCL"), which is used to acquire and hold our new manufacturing facility in Xinxing, Guangdong, China; and - (b) Bonso Technology (Shenzhen) Company Limited, incorporated in the PRC ("BTL"), which provides product design and distribution services for the Group. - (iii) Modus Enterprise International Inc., incorporated in the British Virgin Islands ("MEII"), which is a holding company and has one wholly-owned subsidiary:
+Subject to receiving the necessary governmental approvals, we intend to re-develop the existing Shenzhen factory into a high-rise industrial and commercial complex through our agreement with a property developer in Shenzhen ("Fangda"), which is described in "Business Overview." - (ii) Bonso Advanced Technology Limited, incorporated in Hong Kong ("BATL"), which, along with BEL, is responsible for the design, development, manufacture, and sale of our products.
+BATL has two whollyowned subsidiaries: - (a) Bonso Advanced Technology (Xinxing) Company Limited, incorporated in the PRC ("BATXXCL"), which is used to acquire and hold our new manufacturing facility in Xinxing, Guangdong, China; and - (b) Bonso Technology (Shenzhen) Company Limited, incorporated in the PRC ("BTL"), which provides product design and distribution services for the Group. - (iii) Modus Enterprise International Inc., incorporated in the British Virgin Islands ("MEII"), which currently has no operations.